2011 Denver Broncos season: AFC Wild Card Playoffs: vs. (5) Pittsburgh Steelers

 The Broncos opened the 2011–12 NFL Playoffs at home with a Wild Card matchup against the #5 seed Pittsburgh Steelers, the Broncos' first playoff game since 2005.
 The only points of the first quarter came from the Steelers, with field goals of 45 and 38 yards by placekicker Shaun Suisham.
 The Broncos reeled off 20 unanswered points in the second quarter, with quarterback Tim Tebow throwing a 30-yard touchdown pass to wide receiver Eddie Royal, then scrambling for an 8-yard touchdown run, followed by field goals of 20 and 28 yards by placekicker Matt Prater.
 A 1-yard touchdown run by Steelers' wide receiver Mike Wallace on an end-around was the only scoring play of the third quarter.
 The Broncos added to their lead early in the fourth quarter, with a 35-yard field goal by Prater.
 The Steelers countered with a 37-yard field goal by Suisham.
 On the Broncos' following possession, running back Willis McGahee fumbled, and the Steelers subsequently tied the game with a 7-play, 55-yard drive, culminating with a 31-yard touchdown pass from quarterback Ben Roethlisberger to wide receiver Jerricho Cotchery.
 Each team traded punts on subsequent possessions, sending the game to overtime.
 The Broncos won the overtime coin toss, and on their first play, Tebow fired the game-winning 80-yard touchdown pass to wide receiver Demaryius Thomas.
 It was not only the longest scoring play in NFL overtime playoff history, but Thomas also set a new Broncos' franchise record for receiving yards in a playoff game, with 204 yards.

-With the win, the Broncos advanced to face the New England Patriots in the Divisional round.
+With the win, the Broncos advanced to face the New England Patriots in the divisional round but lost 45-10.